Mepoify/proxy/README.md

 - 🔜 v1.00 launches

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the the Unlicense - see the [LICENSE](LICENSE) file for details.

 ## 📩 Contact
 📧 t_yaseen@icloud.com